 Your orders will now be imported into Click & Drop and will be in 'New' status.
 If you have mapped a weight, service, and package type, your orders will be created in 'Postage applied' status.

 What do I do if my spreadsheet contains errors?

-If your spreadsheet contains errors which has prevented Click & Drop from downloading your orders, a warning message will appear to show how many errors occurred.
+If your spreadsheet contains errors which have prevented Click & Drop from downloading your orders, a warning message will appear to show how many errors occurred.
 The 'see errors' text is a link that you can click for further information:

 You will be directed to the 'Order import history' page where each of the orders that contained an error will be displayed.
 In our example, there is only one order that caused an error to occur.
 Click anywhere within an order line to expand the data and view the exact error: